ysyk2021/mastering-the-art-of-virtual-communication-in-a-remote-work-environment/src/chapter-6-2.md

-Chapter 6: Strategies for Successful Virtual Communication in a Remote Work Environment: Tools and Technologies for Virtual Communication
+Tools and Technologies for Virtual Communication
 =========================================================================================================================================

 In this chapter, we will discuss the different tools and technologies that can be used to facilitate virtual communication in a remote work environment.
 We will explore the benefits and features of these tools and provide tips for selecting the right technology for your virtual communication needs.